Department of Veterans Affairs (VA).

-Applications for case management grants under the GPD Program must be received by the GPD National Program Office by 4:00 p.m.
-Eastern Time on Monday, May 20, 2019.
-In the interest of fairness to all competing applicants, this deadline is firm as to date and hour, and VA will treat as ineligible for consideration any application that is received after the deadline.
-Applicants should take this practice into account and make early submission of their materials to avoid any risk of loss of eligibility brought about by unanticipated delays, computer service outages, or other submission-related problems.
+Applications may not be sent by facsimile or email.
+In the interest of fairness to all competing applicants, this deadline is firm as to date and time, and VA will treat any application received after the deadline as ineligible for consideration.
+Applicants should take this firm deadline into account and make early submission of their materials to avoid risk of ineligibility due to unanticipated delays or other delivery-related problems.

 Start Further Info

 Mr. Jeffery L. Quarles, Director, VA GPD National Program, 10770 N 46th Street, Suite C-200, Tampa, Florida 33617; 1-(877) 332-0334 (This is a toll-free number).